ciaranmurphy10/pands-project/README.md

 python analysis.py
 ```

+The script will look for the Iris dataset in a file called `iris.data` in the subdirectory `data`.
+It will create subdirectories called `summary` and `plots`, if they don't already exist, along with some further subdirectories for the output files.

 You will need a modern version of Python installed on your machine to run this code.
 To install Python, you can download a copy of Python from [Python.org](https://www.python.org/) or download a more full-featured collection of Python-related programs from [Anaconda.com](https://www.anaconda.com/).

 # Overview

-The Iris data set is a famous collection of data often used to demonstrate statistical and machine learning concepts.
+The Iris dataset is a famous collection of data often used to demonstrate statistical and machine learning concepts.
 It contains the measurements of fifty samples of three species of Iris flower and was popularised by statistician and biologist Ronald Fischer through his work on linear discriminant analysis, although the data was originally collected by botanist Edgar Anderson in the Gaspé Peninsula.

-The three species of flowers examined in the data set are:
+The three species of flowers examined in the dataset are:
 * Iris setosa
 * Iris virginica
 * Iris versicolor